Romanian Treasure: The confiscation of the treasure

 However, the problem caused by the Bolshevikization of the army was not resolved.
 On March 15th, 1917, the Democratic Republic of Moldova was proclaimed in Bessarabia, but the disintegrating Russian armies made it impossible to establish order.
 In these circumstances, the Sfatul Țării (National Council) requested the intervention of the Romanian Army, which crossed the Prut River on January 20th, 1918.
-On January 26th, Russia, through Trotsky, the Commissioner for Foreign Affairs, announced the severance of diplomatic relations with Romania, and General Shcherbachev was declared an outlaw and an enemy of the people.
+On January 26th, Russia, through Leon Trotsky, the Commissioner for Foreign Affairs, announced the severance of diplomatic relations with Romania, and General Shcherbachev was declared an outlaw and an enemy of the people.
 At the same time, Trotsky declared that "the Romanian funds deposited in Moscow are untouchable for the Romanian oligarchy.
 The Soviet government takes responsibility for keeping these funds and delivering them into the hands of the Romanian people."

-Following the severance of diplomatic relations, Romania's interests in Russia continued to be temporarily represented by the French Ambassador to Petrograd, Noulens, and by Eirick Labonne, the French Consul in Moscow.
+Following the severance of diplomatic relations, Romania's interests in Russia continued to be temporarily represented by the French Ambassador to Petrograd, Joseph Noulens, and by Eirick Labonne, the French Consul in Moscow.
 The latter took over the archive of the Romanian Consulate General in Moscow on February 2nd, 1918, from the Romanian consul.
 On the same occasion, Labonne was handed the protocols for depositing the treasure of the National Bank of Romania and the valuables of the CEC Bank at the Kremlin, as well as the keys to the compartments where the National Bank's valuables were stored.
 The keys remained in the possession of the French consul until August 1918, when he was arrested and expelled.
 The keys were then handed over to the consul of Denmark and subsequently to that of Norway.
 In September 1918, the last representatives of Romania left Moscow, and from that moment on, nothing certain was known about the fate of the treasure.